-2) What Kind of Dog Leash Matters.
+2. What kind of Dog Leash do you have?

 This includes picking the correct leash AND the collar.
 A collar should be tight enough to avoid slipping up and down on the dog’s neck but not too tight to compress airways.
 You should be able to just fit your hand under the collar.
 Make sure not to use retractable leash- these leashes tell the dog he can rush ahead or stay behind and he will never learn to avoid pulling.

 Most dog trainers are now recommending a hardness that disperses the pressure to the dogs back and avoids any pressure around the neck and airways.
 Using a “halti dog harness” which has the leash attachment in the front of the dog’s chest so if the dog pulls the dog is turned back toward you and avoids any pressure on airways.

 Another leash option is the head halter where a strap goes around the muzzle and again when the dogs start to pull will turn its head towards you.

 3. Training Your Dog How to Walk on the Leash.